Sober Living Homes—Halfway There: Everything You Need to Know

 Sober living homes are different than other residential programs, such as residential treatment centers, in that they are more loosely structured to facilitate employment and other outside obligations.
 Random drug testing may be required in some homes.

 As a resident, you are free to come and go as necessary for work, family, business, or leisure activity as long as you adhere to the house rules.
 You are independent and responsible for your own recovery and well-being.
-If someone in the house is not committed and/or he or she is not ready for recovery, it can hinder the recovery process for the entire house; that is why most homes require that you have already completed a treatment program and/or detox.
+If someone in the house is not committed and/or he or she is not ready for recovery, it can hinder the recovery process for the entire house.
+This is why most homes require that you have already completed a drug or alcohol treatment program and/or detox.

 In addition, many homes will require you to agree to sign a contract stating your commitment to recovery.
 This is all to safeguard the recovery process for everyone else in the home.